Probate Q&A Series

 Short Answer

 In North Carolina, most medical bills and credit card debt do not automatically become the surviving spouse’s personal debt just because of the marriage.
 Instead, those bills are usually paid (if at all) from the deceased spouse’s estate after a personal representative (administrator) is appointed and the estate follows the required creditor-claim process.
-Before probate starts, it is usually safest not to pay the deceased spouse’s individual debts from the surviving spouse’s own money unless a debt is truly joint or a lawyer confirms a specific reason to pay early.
+Before probate starts, it is usually safest not to pay the deceased spouse’s individual debts from the surviving spouse’s own money unless a debt is truly joint, a secured creditor must be addressed to protect collateral, or a lawyer confirms a specific reason to pay early.

 Understanding the Problem